Easy Mongolian Beef Stir Fry Recipe

-A mouthwatering, easy to make, Mongolian Beef Stir Fry that’s so flavorful and ready in 15 minutes!
-Melt in the mouth beef strips with bright, crunchy veggies.
-Serve on a bed of Jasmin rice for a delicious dish that’s way better than take-out!
+A mouthwatering, easy-to-make, healthy Mongolian Beef Stir Fry that’s so flavorful and ready in 15 minutes!
+Melt in-the-mouth beef strips with bright, crunchy veggies.
+Serve on a bed of Jasmine rice for a delicious dish that’s way better than takeout!

 side view of mongolian beef in a white bowl with chop sticks

-These are just a list of the ingredients you will need.
-For full measurements please continue down to the bottom of this post.
+These are just a list of the ingredients you will need to make this dish.
+The full measurements are found further down in the recipe card.

-• Sauce – ginger, garlic, honey, water, soy sauce, sriracha
+• For the Mongolian Sauce – ginger, garlic, honey or brown sugar (to add sweetness), water, soy sauce, sriracha

 • Salt and Pepper